Russia: Moscow court disbands pro-Navalny organizations | DW | 09.06.2021

 The Moscow City Court on Wednesday decided to disband organizations linked to jailed Russian opposition figure Alexei Navalny Wednesday.

-Moscow's chief prosecutor accused Navalny and his allies of attempting to destabilize Russia socially and politically.
+Moscow's chief prosecutor had accused Navalny and his allies of attempting to destabilize Russia socially and politically.

+It marks the latest move in a campaign to silence dissent and bar Kremlin critics from running for parliament in September.

+The court decision stops people associated with Navalny's Foundation for Fighting Corruption and his sprawling regional network from seeking public office.

 By labeling Navalny's network "extremist," the Russian state is using a tactic previously used to dismantle certain far-right and Islamist groups within the country as well as the Jehovah's witnesses.